rdonka/PASTaUserGuide/docs/functiondocumentation.md

 _coming soon_

-## trimFPdata
+## cropFPdata
-Used to trim samples at the very start and end of recordings that are not to be included in analysis (such as the the first two minutes of the session, or the first samples before a hardware control program is initiated).
-Trims all specified data streams from the index in trimstart to the index in trimend, and adjusts epocs by the amount trimmed by trimstart.
-Users must pre-prepare the trim start and end indexes to specify as inputs for the function.
+Used to crop data streams to remove portions that are not to be included in analysis (such as the the first two minutes of the session, or the first samples before a hardware control program is initiated).
+Crops all specified data streams from the index in cropstart to the index in cropend, and adjusts epocs by the amount cropped by cropstart.
+Users must pre-prepare the crop start and end indexes to specify as inputs for the function.

 **INPUTS:**

 * __DATA:__ A data frame containing at least the specified input fields.
-* __TRIMSTART:__ The location to start trimming at.
+* __CROPSTART:__ The location to start cropping at.
-* __TRIMEND:__ The location to end trimming at.
+* __CROPEND:__ The location to end cropping at.
-* __WHICHSTREAMS:__ A cell array containing the names of all the streams to be trimmed.
+* __WHICHSTREAMS:__ A cell array containing the names of all the streams to be cropped.

 **OPTIONAL INPUTS:**

-* __WHICHEPOCS:__ A cell array containing the names of all the epocs to be adjusted due to trimming - subtract the (start loc - 1) from the epoc.
+* __WHICHEPOCS:__ A cell array containing the names of all the epocs to be adjusted due to cropping - subtract the (start loc - 1) from the epoc.

 **OUTPUTS:**

-* __DATA:__ The data structure with the specified data stream containing the trimmed data.
+* __DATA:__ The data structure with the specified data stream containing the cropped data.

 **EXAMPLE:**
 ```
-trimstart = 'sessionstart'; % name of field with session start index
+cropstart = 'sessionstart'; % name of field with session start index
-trimend = 'sessionend'; % name of field with session end index
+cropend = 'sessionend'; % name of field with session end index
-whichstreams = {'sig', 'baq','time'}; % which streams to trim
+whichstreams = {'sig', 'baq','time'}; % which streams to crop
 whichepocs = {'injt','sess'}; % which epocs to adjust to maintain relative position

-[data] = trimFPdata(rawdata,trimstart,trimend, whichstreams,whichepocs); % Output trimmed data into new structure called data
+[data] = cropFPdata(rawdata,cropstart,cropend, whichstreams,whichepocs); % Output cropped data into new structure called data
 ```

 # Signal Processing Functions